Ajinkya-19/Sentiment-Analyzer-and-Dashboarding/README.md

    - Stem words using Porter Stemmer.

 2. **Model Training**:
-   - Train a Logistic Regression model using TF-IDF-transformed text.
+   - Train a Random Forest Classifier model using TF-IDF-transformed text.
    - Save the vectorizer and trained model as `.pkl` files.

 3. **Application**: